Mitch-Pauwels/Azure-Entra-User-Management/tickets/SD-1024/SD-1024-password-reset.md

 ## Request Summary

-The user **James Wallace** is unable to sign in to his Microsoft 365 account.
+The user **James walace** is unable to sign in to his Microsoft 365 account.
 After multiple failed login attempts, his account was temporarily locked.
 IT Support received a request to unlock the account and reset his password.

 ---

 ## Requested Actions

-- Reset the password for `james.wallace@domainjoined.xyz`
+- Reset the password for `james.walace@domainjoined.xyz`
 > 👤 The user reported seeing the following error message when attempting to log in:

 ![User lockout message](./gui/user-lockout-message.png)